gusye1234/tiner/README.md

 ╘═════════╧═══════════╛
 ```

-`tiner` internally records the different locations and threads for the same block name:
+`tiner` internally records the different locations and threads for the same block name, display the additional infomation with `tiner.table(verbose=True)`:

 ```python
 for _ in range(loop_times):